telerik/ajax-docs/api/server/Telerik.Web.UI/BoxPlotSeries.md

 ## Properties

-###  SeriesItems `BoxPlotSeriesItemCollection`

-Creates a collection of box plot series items.

-###  OutliersAppearance `OutliersAppearance`
+###  Appearance `SeriesAppearance`

-Defines the appearance settings of the outliers.
+Defines the appearance settings of the series

-###  ExtremesAppearance `ExtremesAppearance`
+###  AxisName `String`

-Defines the appearance settings of the extremes.
+Get/set the name of the axis, to which the values will be associated

-###  DataLowerField `String`

-The field which specifies the lower value of the box plot item when the chart is databound.

-###  DataUpperField `String`

-The field which specifies the upper value of the box plot item when the chart is databound.

-###  DataQ1Field `String`

-The field which specifies the Q1 value of the box plot item when the chart is databound.

-###  DataMedianField `String`

-The field which specifies the median value of the box plot item when the chart is databound.

-###  DataQ3Field `String`

-The field which specifies the Q3 value of the box plot item when the chart is databound.

-###  DataMeanField `String`

-The field which specifies the mean value of the box plot item when the chart is databound.

-###  DataOutliersField `String`
+###  ColorField `String`

-The field which specifies the outliers value of the box plot item when the chart is databound.
+Specifies the color of the series when the chart is databound.

-###  Type `SeriesType`

-Gets the type of the series

 ###  Data `String`

 Get/Set the serialized data entities in a list format.
 This property is usually set if the series is data bound

-###  Name `String`

-Get/Set the name of the series

-###  Visible `Boolean`

-Get/Set the visibility of the series

-###  AxisName `String`

-Get/set the name of the axis, to which the values will be associated

 ###  DataField `String`

 The data field with the values of the series

-###  DataFieldX `String`

-The data field with the values of the series along the X axis

-###  DataFieldY `String`

-The data field with the values of the series along the Y axis

 ###  DataFieldSize `String`